fss1/ntp_checker/README.md

 It would be nice to visualise the data.
 InfluxDB + Grafana seem to be a nice match. ntp_checker above 0.0.37 will gained influxDB integration to become Timewatch.
 An additional build script timewatch_builder.pl, will add InfluxDB and Grafan and the database 'timewatch'.
+Graphs look better over an interval of days if data points are every 15 mins.
+A crontab entry for timewatch has been added for this (the ntp_checker was hourly).

 Interfaces: